Trump contradicts Pompeo in bid to downplay massive hack of U.S. government, Russia’s role

 Thus far, there is no sign that the intrusions have resulted in disruption or destruction, and the SVR is known mostly for conducting espionage.
 That doesn’t mean, however, the activity is not a precursor to something beyond spying, some analysts said.

-In any case, Pompeo’s “attribution is a very important step,” said Tom Bossert, who was Trump’s Homeland Security adviser until April 2018.
+In any case, Pompeo’s “attribution is a very important step,” said Tom Bossert, who was Trump’s homeland security adviser until April 2018.
 “The United States can now direct its focus and unite the world against this outrage.”

 He said the Russian government is holding American networks at risk.
 “We must impose a cost on the Russians,” he said.
 “Until we start defending digital infrastructure as if commercial and government operations depended on it, we will remain rudderless.”